natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 ** Can Obliterate bases in Air RB with 250kg bombs and Napalm Mk77s
 * Decent acceleration
 * Radar Warning Receiver useful in uptiers
+* Has access to takeoff boosters that can be useful in dogfighting

 '''Cons:'''